rzc0d3r/SRT-Translator/README.md

 4. Wait for all subtitle blocks to be translated...

 5. Get the translated subtitle file, which will be located at the path You specified in the startup arguments!

+# Additional information
+1. Your .srt file must be perfect in terms of partitioning, and the program's behavior will be unpredictable!!!
+2. May not be stable at the moment (It will be better in the future)
+3. **I did this as I was pissed off with the crooked and paid subtitle translation sites!!!**
+4. I highly recommend using this project together with [**WinWhisper**](https://github.com/GewoonJaap/WinWhisper)!